gumaerc-testorg/mas.771-spring-2011/content/pages/readings.md

 Week 6: Project Idea Discussions
 {{< tdclose >}}{{< tdopen >}}

 Tomchek, Scott D., and Winnie Dunn.
-"Sensory Processing in Children With and Without Autism: A Comparative Study Using the Short Sensory Profile." *The American Journal of Occupational Therapy* 61, no. 2 (2007): 190-200. ([PDF](https://www.researchgate.net/publication/6391395_Sensory_Processing_in_Children_With_and_Without_Autism_A_Comparative_Study_Using_the_Short_Sensory_Profile))
+"Sensory Processing in Children With and Without Autism: A Comparative Study Using the Short Sensory Profile." *The American Journal of Occupational Therapy* 61, no. 2 (2007): 190-200. ({{% resource_link "ccf5bd3d-cea0-4376-9ab7-b3713eeae256" "PDF" %}})

-Russo, Natalie, et al. "[Multisensory Processing in Children With Autism: High-Density Electrical Mapping of Auditory-Somatosensory Integration](http://www.ncbi.nlm.nih.gov/pubmed/20730775)." *Autism Research* 3, no. 5 (2010): 253-267.
+Russo, Natalie, et al. "{{% resource_link "9456afdd-7870-44f7-b139-ec3550d38210" "Multisensory Processing in Children With Autism: High-Density Electrical Mapping of Auditory-Somatosensory Integration" %}}." *Autism Research* 3, no. 5 (2010): 253-267.

-Schoen, Sarah A. "[Physiological and Behavioral Differences in Sensory Processing: A Comparison of Children With Autism Spectrum Disorder and Sensory Modulation Disorder](http://dx.doi.org/10.3389/neuro.07.029.2009)." *Frontiers in Integrative Neuroscience* 3 (2009): Article no. 29.
+Schoen, Sarah A. "{{% resource_link "3c011aa5-6ac2-416d-b18a-60e52a9319b0" "Physiological and Behavioral Differences in Sensory Processing: A Comparison of Children With Autism Spectrum Disorder and Sensory Modulation Disorder" %}}." *Frontiers in Integrative Neuroscience* 3 (2009): Article no. 29.

-Chamak, B., B. Bonniau, E. Jaunay, and D. Cohen. "[What Can We Learn About Autism From Autistic Persons?](http://www.ncbi.nlm.nih.gov/pubmed/18560252)" *Psychotherapy and Psychosomatics* 77, no. 5 (2008): 271-291.
+Chamak, B., B. Bonniau, E. Jaunay, and D. Cohen. "{{% resource_link "4b1e153d-832b-41c5-b3e4-226dee8f5438" "What Can We Learn About Autism From Autistic Persons?" %}}" *Psychotherapy and Psychosomatics* 77, no. 5 (2008): 271-291.

-Roberts, Jane E., Linda King-Thomas, and Marcia L. Boccia. "[Behavioral Indexes of the Efficacy of Sensory Integration Therapy](http://www.ncbi.nlm.nih.gov/pubmed/17944293)." *The American Journal of Occupational Therapy* 61, no. 5 (2003): 555-562.
+Roberts, Jane E., Linda King-Thomas, and Marcia L. Boccia. "{{% resource_link "aefa46f0-a3a0-4aa5-a498-4e477ec11425" "Behavioral Indexes of the Efficacy of Sensory Integration Therapy" %}}." *The American Journal of Occupational Therapy* 61, no. 5 (2003): 555-562.

-May-Benson, Teresa A., Jane A. Koomar, and Alison Teasedale. "[Incidence of Pre-, Peri-, and Post-Natal Birth and Developmental Problems of Children with Sensory Processing Disorder and Children with Autism Spectrum Disorder](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2779100/)." *Frontiers in Integrative Neuroscience* 31, no. 3 (2009).
+May-Benson, Teresa A., Jane A. Koomar, and Alison Teasedale. "{{% resource_link "afae97ad-3602-44df-9c0b-dcdaf8281532" "Incidence of Pre-, Peri-, and Post-Natal Birth and Developmental Problems of Children with Sensory Processing Disorder and Children with Autism Spectrum Disorder" %}}." *Frontiers in Integrative Neuroscience* 31, no. 3 (2009).

 ### Questions